 The severity and duration of these severe symptoms can vary greatly, so it’s important to be prepared and understand what to expect.

-Your doctor may recommend various strategies to manage withdrawal symptoms, including medications, holistic therapies, and supportive measures.
+Your doctor may recommend various strategies as part of a suboxone detox plan, including medications, holistic therapies, and supportive measures.
 These strategies should always be guided by a healthcare professional to ensure they are safe and effective.

 Self-care and support are vital during withdrawal.
 Taking care of your physical and mental well-being can help you navigate this challenging phase.